aragon/osx-plugin-template-foundry/README.md

 Optionally, tests with hierarchies can be described using yaml files like [MyPlugin.t.yaml](./test/MyPlugin.t.yaml), which will be transformed into solidity files by running `make sync-tests`, thanks to [bulloak](https://github.com/alexfertel/bulloak).

-Create a file with `.t.yaml` extension within the `test` folder and describe a hierarchy with a structure like this:
+Create a file with `.t.yaml` extension within the `test` folder and describe a hierarchy using the following structure:

 ```yaml
 # MyPlugin.t.yaml